 The bill, known as the Daryl and Jeanna Speegle and Maggie and Christie Lowe Act, amends Sections 13A-6-2 and 13A-6-3 of the Code of Alabama 1975 to establish new criteria for the crimes of murder and manslaughter in relation to driving under the influence (DUI).
 Specifically, it introduces new legal language stating that a person commits murder if they operate a motor vehicle while under the influence, have prior DUI convictions, and have a blood alcohol concentration of 0.15% or higher, resulting in the death of another person.
-Additionally, the bill specifies that a person commits manslaughter if they operate a vehicle or vessel in violation of DUI laws and cause the death of another person.
+Additionally, the bill adds a provision that defines manslaughter as causing the death of another person while operating a vehicle or vessel under similar DUI violations.

 Engrossed: 13A-6-3, 13A-6-2